chris-windsor/apitally-rs/examples/README.md

 # examples

-clone the `.env.example` to `.env` and add in your Apitally clientId!
+clone the `.env.example` to `.env` and add in your Apitally credentials!